 We can be subjected to this form of hurt and not even realize it.
-There is also the more extreme versions of emotional abuse that can be coupled with verbal and physical abuse.
-For this post I am just talking about emotional abuse and how it can be very subtle in nature, and how there can also be more noticeable extremes aswell.Part 2 of this blog will have more tips on recovering from emotional abuse.
+There is also the more extreme versions of emotional hurt abuse that can be coupled with verbal and physical abuse.
+For this post I am just talking about emotional abuse and how it can be very subtle in nature, and how there can also be more noticeable extremes as well.Part 2 of this blog will have more tips on recovering from emotional hurt and abuse.
 A controlling mum, a narcissistic husband, and a sad story of rape, proof that emotional abuse has many levels.

 What is emotional abuse?

 It is when a person(the victim) is subjected to treatment that has severe negative repercussions for them emotionally.
-Emotional abuse is a form of psychological or mental abuse.
+Emotional hurt and abuse is a form of psychological or mental abuse.
 When a person is under this negative treatment for a period of time, it is then considered emotional abuse.
 Different people have different tolerances and therefore it can effect a person different depending on the person.
 The way to know if you are under this abuse is by the effects it has on you emotionally.
 For example are you anxious all the time and don’t quite know why?
 Are you fearful?
 Is there spells of depression?
 To put it simply, is how a person is treating you causing you problems?
 I must stress if you are finding things too much you need to talk to a professional to get the right diagnosis.
 There can be many other reasons for the symptoms I’ve mentioned, but I am focusing on the emotional reaction to an interaction between you and another person.
 Sometimes it can take only one incident to cause you problems, or it might take a prolonged mistreatment to effect you.